-RETAINING WALL - A structure designed to contain or which primarily contains material or prevents the sliding of land.
+Retaining Wall - A structure designed primarily to contain material and to prevent the sliding of land.
 Retaining walls may collapse under the forces of normal wave activity.

-SAND BUDGET - The amount of all sources of sediment, sediment traps, and transport of sediment within a defined area.
-From the sand budget, it is possible to determine whether sediment gains and losses are in balance.
+Sand Budget - The amount of all sources of sediment, sediment traps, and transport of sediment within a defined area.
+From the sand budget, it is possible to determine if sediment gains and losses are in balance.

-SEAWALL - An erosion response structure that is specifically designed to withstand wave forces.
+Seawall - An erosion response structure that is specifically designed to withstand wave forces.

-SEAWARD OF A DUNE PROTECTION LINE - The area between a dune protection line and the line of mean high tide.
+Seaward of a Dune Protection Line - The area between a dune protection line and the line of mean high tide.

-SMALL-SCALE CONSTRUCTION - Construction activity less than or equal to 5,000 square feet or habitable structures less than or equal to two stories in height.
-Both the area beneath the lowest habitable level of an elevated structure and a cupolia (i.e. "widow's walk") with an area of 400 square feet or less on the top of the second habitable story are not considered stories for the purpose of this section.
-Single-family habitable structures are typical of this type of construction.
+Small-Scale Construction - Construction activity less than or equal to 5,000 square feet or habitable structures less than or equal to two stories in height.
+Both the area beneath the lowest habitable level of an elevated structure and a cupola (i.e. "widow's walk") with an area of 400 square feet or less on the top of the second habitable story are not considered stories for the purpose of this section.
+Single family habitable structures are typical of this type of construction.

-STRUCTURE - Includes, without limitation, any building or combination of related components constructed in an ordered scheme that constitutes a work or improvement constructed on or affixed to land.
+Structure - Includes, without limitation, any building or combination of related components constructed in an ordered scheme that constitutes a work or improvement constructed on or affixed to land.

-SWALES - Low areas within a dune complex located in some portions of the Texas coast, which function as natural rainwater collection areas and are an integral part of the dune complex.
+Swales - Low areas within a dune complex located in some portions of the Texas coast that function as natural rainwater collection areas and are an integral part of the dune complex.

-UNIQUE FLORA AND FAUNA - Endangered or threatened plant or animal species listed pursuant to 16 United States Code Annotated, §1531 et seq., the Endangered Species Act of 1973, and/or the Parks and Wildlife Code, Chapter 68, or any plant or animal species that a local government has determined in their local beach/dune plan are rare or uncommon.
+Unique Flora and Fauna - Endangered or threatened plant or animal species listed pursuant to 16 United States Code Annotated, 1531 et seq., the Endangered Species Act of 1973, and/or the Parks and Wildlife Code, Chapter 68, or any plant or animal species that a local government has determined in their local Beach/Dune Plan are rare or uncommon.

-WASHOVER AREAS - Low areas that are adjacent to beaches and are inundated by waves and storm tides from the Gulf of Mexico.
-Washovers may be found in abandoned tidal channels or where foredunes are poorly developed or breached by storm tides and wind erosion.
+Wash Over Area - Low areas that are adjacent to beaches and are inundated by waves and storm tides from the Gulf of Mexico.
+Wash-overs may be found in abandoned tidal channels or where foredunes are poorly developed or breached by storm tides and wind erosion.